Grantley Hall Hotel and Wellness Retreat – Ripon

 Won through competition, Bowman Riley’s design was selected by a panel of young people as their preferred choice.
 Engagement from the outset with the young advisors set the tone for the collaborative approach taken throughout the design.

-The project comprised the transformation of a derelict warehouse building into a vibrant new youth centre by linking it with a new five-storey extension.
-The design responds to the historical significance of its former industrial site and provides a striking new building, which makes a significant contribution to the regeneration of the city centre.
+The project comprised the transformation of a historic mill building into a vibrant new youth centre by linking it with a new five-storey extension.
+The design responds to the historical significance of its former industrial site and provides a striking new building, which significantly contributes to the city centre’s regeneration.

 Culture Fusion was awarded the 2012 LABC Building Excellence award in the category of community and achieved BREEAM Excellent at the design stage.